In this Article

 - Areas like the neck, armpits, and crotch tend to get sweaty.
 Wash these areas with cool water and ensure that they are dry

 Living in tropical, humid regions always increases the chances of heat rash.
-As babies are too small to communicate, they may not be able to express their discomfort during the onset of the heat rash.
+As babies are too young to communicate, they may not be able to express their discomfort during the onset of the heat rash.
 It is up to the parents to scan the entire body of the baby and remain vigilant.
 In case your baby comes down with a heat rash, the tips shared above will help you take corrective action.

 Also Read: Diaper Rash in Babies